 If you think your child may be experiencing developmental delays, it’s important to contact a healthcare professional as soon as possible.
-This way, the child can get assistance quickly in order to maximize their abilities and improve their quality of life.
-Missed developmental milestones could indicate your child has HIE (birth asphyxia, hypoxic-ischemic encephalopathy) or another injury or disability (1).
+This way, they can get assistance quickly in order to maximize their abilities and improve their quality of life.
+Missed developmental milestones could indicate your child has hypoxic-ischemic encephalopathy (HIE), birth asphyxia or another developmental disability.

 What are developmental milestones?